 Copywriting skills can help improve your blog content and keep readers engaged and coming back for more.
 For example, since sales and marketing copy needs to be attention grabbing, you can use those same principles to develop catchy titles for your blog posts and to pique interest on social media.

 On the other side of things, content writing can help give more substance to your sales and marketing copy.
 Ultimately, the goal of your marketing efforts is to sell your product or service, but that doesn’t mean everything you create needs to be straight sales copywriting.
-By adding informative content, especially free resources, you will entice the reader to come back to your site, which can eventually turn into actual sales.
+By adding informative content, especially free resources like the one presented in our example posts, you will entice the reader to come back to your site.
+Doing this regularly, and with a focus on copywriting and content writing best practices, can add up to actual sales for your business.